varnish/Varnish-Book/varnish_book.rst

 Content Composition
 ===================

-*This section is for the webdeveloper course only*
+*This chapter is for the webdeveloper course only*

-This section teaches you how to glue content from independent sources into one web page.
+This chapter teaches you how to glue content from independent sources into one web page.

 - Cookies and how to work with them
 - Edge Side Includes (ESI) and how to compose a single client-visible page out of multiple objects